dziadyk/dziadyk_odoo/task_tracker/README.rst

 Task Tracker
 ==========================

-This module help you trak your own tasks and manage team's task
+This module help you trak your own tasks and manage team's tasks

 Installation